 Create a bot

 Install BotBuilderVSIX.vsix template that you downloaded in the prerequisites section.

-.Net Core 2.1.
+.Net Core 2.1 or later.
 Also if needed, update the

 Microsoft.Bot.Builder NuGet packages.

 Thanks to the template, your project contains all the code that's necessary to create the bot in this quickstart.
 You won't actually need to write any additional code.

 When you click the run button, Visual Studio will build the application, deploy it to localhost, and launch the web browser to display the application's